jeffdruid/weather-now/README.md

 - [WeatherKey - Source Code](https://github.com/jeffdruid/weatherKey)

+### Remove User's Current Weather Information

+- TODO
+- Replaced the information with the most recent search, also avoiding sending to many API requests.

 ## Testing

 - A series of testing was made by using different online validators such as JigSaw, W3C nd JSLint.